dacoder123456m/wusco-browserext/README.md

 and click add to chrome and accept/pin it

+if you want an emoji click the extension and search of find your emoji then click and and it will copy to clipboard you can have multiple copied so click x when you want to clear the copying box

 now we need a volume booster so goto:

 https://chromewebstore.google.com/detail/volume-master/jghecgabfgfdldnmbfkhmffcabddioke

 and click add to chrome and accept/pin it

+when boosting or lowering volume click the extension and move the volume slider

 ok now we need a picture in picture feature for videos so goto: